grz0zrg/tinycelfgraphics/README.md

 This was built with **GCC 7.5.0**

 ## How

+applicable to all except C + custom ELF header and ASM version :

 * using GCC compiler optimizations through compiler flags (see Makefile of each programs)
 * `-nostartfiles -nodefaultlibs` linker options among others (don't link to libc / don't use default startup code)